 - The typhoon season normally runs from late May to December.
 Tropical storms, flooding and landslides may occur.
 During a tropical storm, monitor local media reports, follow the instructions of local officials and check the latest typhoon information at the Joint Typhoon Warning Centre website.
 See Natural disasters.

 - There is a high threat of terrorist attack in the Philippines, including Manila.
 Be alert to possible threats around locations that have a low level of protective security and places that could be terrorist targets.
 Possible targets for terrorist attacks include commercial and public places frequented by foreigners.
 Exercise heightened caution at this time.

 - The deterioration in security in Mindanao has resulted in a more volatile security environment in the Philippines.
 In 2017, there were sustained, violent clashes between government forces and militants in Marawi City, Mindanao.
-See Safety and security.
+See

 - Martial law is in place in Mindanao until 31 December 2018.
 Martial law increases authorities' powers to detain suspects, and put in place curfews and checkpoints.
 Monitor media reporting and follow the instructions of local authorities.
 See